 Colour and care

 The white golden colour is created by mixing gold with silver, nickel, palladium and/or manganese.
 There is no such thing as pure white gold.
 The precious metal is often covered with an extra layer of rhodium for a whiter and brighter finish.
 This process needs to be repeated every so often, otherwise the colour will return to its main ingredient; yellow gold.
 Platinum on the other hand has a natural white colour and doesn’t turn yellow like white golden jewellery does in the long term.
-Over the years, the white colour of platinum fades.
-Due to the resulting contrast, the diamonds will shine even more.
-It is perfectly possible to bring platinum back to its original colour.
-The cost of this cleaning process is about the same as the professional cleaning of white golden jewellery.

 It may seem like white gold and platinum are the same colour, but they are different.
 White gold has a distinctive silver colour, while platinum looks grayish.
 It is advised not to wear both precious metals alongside eachother.
 For example, if you choose a white golden diamond engagement ring, you better not choose platinum wedding rings.